 pipe cleaners, glitter, other craft supplies

-Print and cut out the simple house printable template on paper or card stock.
+Print and cut out the paper house template on paper or card stock.

 Cut out and fold the house along the lines.
 To make folding cardboard easier, place a ruler on the line you want to fold, then press down the fold along the ruler’s edge.
 This will keep your lines straight and clean.